pawurb/node-postgres-wiki/pg.md

 ### end()

-Disconnects all clients within all active pools
+Disconnects all idle clients within all active pools, and has all client pools terminate.
+Any currently _open, checked out_ clients will still need to be returned to the pool before they will be shut down and disconnected.

 #### example
 ```js